Emuzex/virgo-ui/docs/guide/getting-started/installation.md

     npm i -D unplugin-vue-components
     ```

-3. Add the following in `vite.config.js`:
+3. Add the following in `vite.config.ts`:

     ```js
     // other imports